 Domaine Saint Prefert Chateauneuf du Pape Vieilles Vignes de Clairette Blanc is as the name suggests, produced from 100% old vine Clairette.
 The vines range from 80 to 100-years of age.
 The grapes are vinified in French oak barrels.
 The wine is aged in a combination of demi-muids and old French oak barrels.
 Not much wine is made and what little wine is produced is only available in magnum.

-Serving and Decanting Domaine Saint Prefert with Wine, Food Pairing Tips
+Serving Domaine Saint Prefert with Wine, Food Pairing Tips

 The white wine of Domaine Saint Prefert is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.